iamayan17/netflix-clone/README.md

 # 🎬 Netflix Clone on AWS

-A simple Netflix-inspired video streaming web application built using **HTML with inline CSS and JavaScript**.
-The application is hosted on **Amazon EC2 using Apache HTTP Server (httpd)**, while video content is stored, streamed, and downloaded from **Amazon S3**.
+A simple **Netflix-inspired video streaming web application** built using **HTML with inline CSS and JavaScript**.
+The application is hosted on **Amazon EC2** using **Apache HTTP Server (httpd)**, while video content is stored and streamed directly from **Amazon S3**.

 ---

 ## 📖 Project Overview

-This project demonstrates how to deploy a static web application on Amazon EC2 and integrate it with Amazon S3 for media storage.
-It provides a clean, Netflix-inspired interface where users can **watch or download videos** directly from the browser.
+This project demonstrates how to deploy a static web application on **Amazon EC2** and integrate it with **Amazon S3** for cloud-based media streaming.
+The application provides a clean Netflix-inspired interface where users can stream or download videos directly from the browser.

 ---